Sitecore/Habitat/README.md

 -   Change the seeting to fit with your configuration (see below)
 -   Build the solution in Visual Studio
 -   Publish all projects using the Habitat publish settings
+-   Open http://habitat/unicorn.aspx and synchronize the items to your project

 ###Configuring your settings